-2.5 Showcase Productions as part of GradFest
+2.6 Showcase Productions as part of GradFest

 From the beginning of Term Three MFA (Stage Design) students will focus on placements and the 'Production Design' module.
-Full-time students will work towards a production showcase
+Full-time students will work towards a production showcase in July 2023.
+Part-time students will present their work to the public in July 2024.

 Students will work with the Lir's graduating acting students and colleagues from the MFA in Theatre Directing on a series of productions to be staged in the Lir's two performance studios at the end of the academic year as part of a season of work entitled GradFest.
 The productions will be fully supported by the Stage Management and Technical Theatre students and the technical and workshop staff of The Lir.
 The design students will also be supported throughout this process by their design tutor.
-Full details of the production process will follow in Week

-Six of Term One.
+Full details of the production process will follow in Week Six of Term One.